foundation-model-stack/blog/bamba.md

 ### Safety tasks

 Safety benchmarks are crucial for ensuring AI models generate content that is ethical, inclusive, and non-harmful.
-We evaluate our model on well known safety benchmarks such as [Toxigen](https://arxiv.org/pdf/2203.09509) (5-shot, logits) (focused on detecting toxic language), [BBQ](https://arxiv.org/pdf/2110.08193) (5-shot, generation), [PopQA](https://arxiv.org/pdf/2212.10511) (5-shot, generation), and [CrowS-Pairs](https://aclanthology.org/2020.emnlp-main.154.pdf) (which measures bias and fairness).
+We evaluate our model on well known safety benchmarks such as [Toxigen](https://arxiv.org/pdf/2203.09509) (5-shot, logits) (focused on detecting toxic language), [BBQ](https://arxiv.org/pdf/2110.08193) (5-shot, generation), [PopQA](https://arxiv.org/pdf/2212.10511) (5-shot, generation), and [CrowS-Pairs](https://aclanthology.org/2020.emnlp-main.154.pdf) (5-shot, logits.
+Measures bias and fairness).
 We intend to fix the gaps in safety through comprehensive SFT and DPO approaches.

 | Model | PopQA | Toxigen | BBQ  | Crow-SPairs* |
 | :---- | :---- | :---- | :---- | :---- |